 Strollo, P., Soose, R., Maurer, J., de Vries, N., Cornelius, J., Froymovich, O., et al. (2014).
 Upper-airway stimulation for obstructive sleep apnea.
 The New England Journal of Medicine, 370, 139-149.
 (Level 3 evidence)

 Winifred S. Hayes, Inc. Medical Technology Directory.
-(2016, March; last update search February 2018).
+(2018, October).
 Hypoglossal nerve stimulation for the treatment of obstructive sleep apnea.
-Retrieved August 2, 2018 from www.haysinc.com (57 articles and/or guidelines reviewed)
+Retrieved April 3, 2019 from www.hayesinc.com/subscribers (63 articles and/or guidelines reviewed)